Kym Illman: Other business interests

-In 2015, Kym founded Canity, which is an online customer service training platform.
+In 2015, Illman founded Canity - an online customer service training platform.
+With engaging, bite-sized videos, Illman created Canity to improve customer service, and make training employees easier and more efficient.
+Canity covers topics like Listening Skills, Phone Skills, Dealing with Difficult Customers, and The Art of Small Talk.

-Over the years, Illman has built up a significant property portfolio, with major holdings on the Gold Coast of Queensland.
+Over the years, Illman has also built up a significant property portfolio, with major holdings on the Gold Coast of Queensland.

 Racing

-In 2005, Kym won the modern challenge category at the Targa West Rally, which was also the first year of the event.
-Illman continued to race occasionally from then on, often registering in his own Mitsubishi EVO 9, and he would race in the Bathurst 12 Hour and the Targa Tasmania.
+In 2005, Illman won the modern challenge category at the Targa West Rally, which was also the first year of the event.
+Illman continued to race occasionally from then on, often registering in his own Mitsubishi Evo 9, and he would race in the Bathurst 12 Hour and the Targa Tasmania.
 At the 2011 Targa Tasmania Illman would crash but ultimately was unharmed.

 Photography

-In 2015, Illman and his wife Tonya released a wildlife photo book Africa on Safari which detailed their travels across Africa.
+In 2015, Illman and his wife Tonya released a wildlife photo book called Africa on Safari which detailed their travels across Africa.

-After Illman was invited by Red Bull Racing to be a corporate guest for the 2016 Abu Dhabi Grand Prix, Kym applied for a FIA media accreditation and it was soon after approved.
-He started in the 2017 Formula One season and has since posted significantly more on his YouTube account, created on 20 April 2006, and has over 500,000 subscribers on the platform and over 60 million views.
+After Illman was invited by Red Bull Racing to be a corporate guest at the 2016 Abu Dhabi Grand Prix, Illman applied for an FIA media accreditation which was approved soon after.
+He started his F1 photography work during the 2017 Formula One season and has since posted significantly more on his YouTube account, created on 20 April 2006, and has over 540,000 subscribers on the platform and millions of views.